 Analysis: With an improved CCTV inspection program, management has renewed its focus on repairing sewer lines in-house and dedicates three full-time staff to perform open-trench repairs safely and efficiently.
-In 2014 District crews performed 78 open-trench repairs with a contract value of \$624,000.00 or \$8,000.00 per repair.
 In 2015 District crews performed 90 open-trench repairs with a contract value of \$720,000 based on \$8,000 per repair.
 In 2017 District crews performed 97 open-trench repairs with a contract value of \$776,000.
 The Districts costs were approximately \$625,000, including paving.
 Each in house repair costs \$6,443, on average.
 2018 and 2019 were the lowest number of repairs than in past years in large part due to staff turnover in the construction team and the Coyote Hill retain wall easement project.
-In 2019 District crews performed 86 open trench repairs.
+In 2020 District crews performed 85 open trench repairs.
+In 2021 the crews performed 91 open trench repairs.